Alumni-Network-App/Alumni-network-backend2/README.md

   - Statuscodes
     - 403 FORBIDDEN -> If the logged in user attempts to edit a reply they haven't made.
     - 400 BAD REQUEST -> If the specified reply id doesn't link to a reply.
     - 200 OK

+#### User
+- GET /api/v1/user
+  - Returns a link to the logged in user information.
+  - Statuscodes
+    - 303 SEE OTHER

+- GET /api/v1/user/{userId}
+  - Returns the user with the specified user id.
+  - Statuscodes
+    - 400 BAD REQUEST -> If the specified user id doesn't link to a user.
+    - 200 OK

+- POST /api/v1/user/
+  - Returns a link to the newly created user.
+  - Body (Required)
+    - name -> name / alias of the user.
+    - picture -> an img url
+    - status -> A description about the users current situation.
+    - bio -> Information about the users life.
+    - funFact -> Something funny about the user.
+  - Statuscodes
+    - 201 CREATED

+- PATCH /api/v1/reply/post/{postId}
+  - Returns a link to the newly created reply.
+  - Body (Required)
+    - picture -> an img url
+    - status -> A description about the users current situation.
+    - bio -> Information about the users life.
+    - funFact -> Something funny about the user.
+  - Statuscodes
+    - 403 FORBIDDEN -> If the logged in user attempts to change their name.
+    - 400 BAD REQUEST -> If the specified user id doesn't link to a user.
+    - 200 OK